artmenlope/physical-systems-for-quantum-computing/README.md

 This repository contains the Python scripts necessary to create some of the figures of my Physics degree end-of-degree project at the University of Alicante, which is supervised by [Joaquín Fernández Rossier](http://jfrossier.blogspot.com/) and is titled "Physical Systems For Quantum Computing".
 The base program was originally made by Joaquín for a class about quantum tunneling, quantum scattering and bounded states in a course on Quantum Mechanics.
 I edited and extended the program for adapting it to the transmon qubit and the Cooper pair box qubit.

 In addition to this, the TikZ diagrams created in LaTeX for the superconducting qubits section of the end-of-degree project can be found at the [tikz](tikz) folder of this repository.
-In this folder, the source code, svg and pdf files of the diagrams can be found.
+In this folder, the tex source code, svg and pdf files of the diagrams can be found.

 ### Methods